 His group was established in 1983 and has been funded by 13 consecutive grants from “Plan Estatal de I+D” as IP, as well as equipment grants and local grants.
 He has supervised 21 PhD Thesis and published 96 research papers in indexed journals, being first or corresponding author in 64 of them.
 His H-index is 34 with more than 3800 citations and i10 index of 69 (Scopus).
 His research interests have been: a) MYC oncogene roles in cell cycle regulation and interactions with p53 and p27; b) MYC oncogene in chronic lymphocytic and chronic myeloid leukemia; and c) Roles of MYC and MNT oncogenes in lymphoma, which is the most active current area of research.

-J. León teaches in the courses “Biochemistry” and “Molecular Biology of the Cell” of the Medicine Degree and inthe Master of Molecular Biology and Biomedicine.
+J. León teaches in the courses ““Molecular Biology of the Cell” and "Biology of Cancer" of Medicine and Biomedical Sciences degrees, as well as the Master of Molecular Biology and Biomedicine.
 He is a correspondent member of the Real Academia Nacional de Farmacia.
 He has co-authored a textbook (“Manual de Genética Molecular”, Ed.
-Síntesis, Madrid) and filed three patents.
-He has served as Head of the Department of Molecular Biology, Director of the IBBTEC and Vice-chancellor for Research.
-He has also served in evaluation panels of Spanish Plan Estatal and Cancer Research-UK.
-He has served as peer reviewer for multiple journals, ANEP and international cancer research agencies.
+Síntesis) and filed three patents.
+He has served as Head of the Department of Molecular Biology, Director of the IBBTEC and Vice-Chancellor for Research of the UC.
+He has also served in evaluation panels of Spanish Plan Estatal, Cancer Research-UK and national research agencies of several countries.